 This lab course is recommended for the non-biological science and pre-education majors.
 This is an introductory course using biological concepts.
 The organismal structure, function, inheritance, evolution, and ecology are covered in this course.
 Field trips may be required.
 This course is not open to students with credit for Biology 3.
 (A, CSU-GE, UC, I)

-11A BIOLOGY FOR SCIENCE MAJORS I 5 units, 4 lecture hours, 3 lab hours
+11A BIOLOGY FOR SCIENCE MAJORS I

 PREREQUISITES: Chemistry 1A and Mathematics 103 or 3A or 5A or equivalent.
 ADVISORIES: English 1A or 1AH, Biology 10 & 10L or high school Biology.